dliu27/LeetcodePythonFormatter/README.md

 A working and least effort (in my eyes) solution for formatting Python code in Leetcode.

+Story: I wanted to create a Python formatter for Leetcode, as it's not a feature and no one has done it before (lack of JS libraries)

 Involves a Chrome Extension that adds a hotkey (CTRL-ALT-F) to Leetcode.com.
 Upon clicking the hotkey, the Chrome Extension will send a POST request to a Flask API hosted on the cloud, with the body being the Python code in the Leetcode.com editor.
 This Flask API will take the code submitted and return a JSON response containing the formatted code using ```autopep8```.
 The Chrome Extension will receive the code and replace the contents of the Leetcode.com editor with the formatted code.

 There's also a hotkey (CTRL-SHIFT-E) for clearing the Leetcode.com instantly so you don't see your previous answers.